JustinMaxwell/PYH-Calculator/README.md

 1. `git push origin master`

 ## Update production app
 1. from pythonanywhere.com console run `git pull origin master`.
 That will replace the current running Flask app with the master branch's head commit.
+1. run `pip3 install -r requirements.txt`
+    1. If the virtualenv is not activated, then you'll get permission errors. run `source bin/activate` to activate, and `deactivate` when/if done.
+1. Reload webapp from "pythonanywhere.com/user/jkmaxwell/webapps/#tab_id_www_pyhcalculator_com"
+    1. Or from an ssh session run `reload_app.sh`. this just runs the `touch` command on "/var/www/www_pyhcalculator_com_wsgi.py"

 ## Tag and add release to master branch
 1. If that worked created a tag/release and push it to origin.